uboslinux/ubos-docs/sphinx/users/ubos-admin.rst

 * ``s3://bucket/file`` will upload to an Amazon S3 bucket called ``bucket`` and create file ``file`` there.
 This requires that the package ``amazons3`` is installed, and that you have permissions to upload to this bucket.

+While the backup is running, UBOS may prevent you from invoking ``ubos-admin`` again.
+This helps to avoid corruption from multiple processes modifying the same data.

 ``ubos-admin backupinfo``
 -------------------------